philblaiswa/BlockControlCANBus/README.md

-# DC Remote Block Control using hiugh speed CAN Bus
+# DC Remote Block Control using high speed CAN Bus

+Based on this tutorial: https://circuitdigest.com/microcontroller-projects/arduino-can-tutorial-interfacing-mcp2515-can-bus-module-with-arduino